Paying for Care at Home

 With a cost comparable to many residential care homes, live-in care could be more affordable than you think...

 Many people seeking care for themselves or family members can easily become overwhelmed with the financing options available including those from the State.
 On this page we aim to lay out and answer your questions as simply as possible about paying for care at home.
-Contact us here at the Live-in Care Hub by email at hello@liveincarehub.co.uk or by phone on 07955-421008 if you have any questions that aren’t covered here, or if you want to discuss any aspect of live in care and paying for care at home in more detail.
+Contact us here at the Live-in Care Hub by email at hello@liveincarehub.co.uk if you have any questions that aren’t covered here, or if you want to discuss any aspect of live in care and paying for care at home in more detail.

 Download our free care funding guide